 Guiding research design principles:

 Methodology, in general, cannot merely be reduced to an instrumentalist approach of methods only.
-Methodology is more than our knowledge of using different research methods.
-Although methods are indeed integral to methodology, methodology is also about process and the guiding principles necessary for steering both the directionality and design of the emergent research process — something which cannot done by methods per se.
+Methodology is certainly more than our knowledge of using different research methods.
+Although methods are indeed key, methodology is also about process and the principles necessary for designing and guiding TDR processes in a transformative direction — something methods per se cannot do.

-When adopting narrative action research (NAR), the following principles play a key role in guiding the directionality and re/designing of emergent TTDR processes:
+TTDR processes are normally embedded in some or other formative contexts — shaping (changing) and being shaped (adapting) by the latter.
+When adopting narrative action research (NAR), the following principles play a key role in guiding the on-going re/designing of said dynamic TTDR processes:

 - Co-design ~ When taken together, the three principles of epistemic justice, self-signification and distributed cognition form a formidable trio of guiding principles for co-designing TTDR processes.
-This means co-constructing the tools with which to co-produce said systems, target and transformation knowledge (see homepage).
-When adopting NBAR approaches, this means co-constructing the signification frameworks to be used by the relevant social actors in the research process for interpreting and making sense of their lived experiences.
-As a key, first step in the research process this normally happens prior to going into the field to do the data / story collections (see methods page).
+In practice, this means co-constructing the tools with which to co-produce said systems, target and transformation knowledge (see homepage).
+When adopting NAR, this translates into co-constructing key aspects of the research tool — signification frameworks — prior to going into the field with which to collect the data / stories (see methods page).

-- Reflexive learning ~ is the learning of learning — or in the words of Gregory Bateson1 2 triple-loop transformative learning.
-In practice, this means that the new insights and understandings gained through reflective learning during TTDR processes are being used for real-time decision-making and re-designing of the unfolding research process.
+- Deep reflexive learning ~ this means the learning of learning — or in the words of Gregory Bateson1 2 triple-loop transformative learning.
+In the practice of TTDR processes, this means using the new insights and understandings gained from deep reflective learning for real-time decision-making and re-designing the directionality of the unfolding research process.